openshwprojects/BK7231GUIFlashTool/README.md

 ![image](https://user-images.githubusercontent.com/85486843/210281504-b592db7d-9e6e-47f9-81fc-3619a2f00204.png)

-15. Firmware access point show appear now.
+15. Firmware access point should appear now.
 Connect to it and enter 192.168.4.1 configuration page.
 16. Remember that saved firmware backup is in the "backups" dir

 # CRC Mismatch?
-CRCs are calculated correctly for both N and T. If you get CRC mismatch, you are most likely selecting a wrong chip type.
+CRC/key checks are chip-type dependent.
+If you get a CRC mismatch, you are most likely selecting a wrong chip type or trying to use firmware intended for another platform.
 ![image](https://user-images.githubusercontent.com/85486843/210281290-31d037f5-61c1-403b-a9c5-891fbda75914.png)

 # OBK Configuration via UART